-As an overview we start by presenting in Fig. \ref{fig:m_500_q5_q20_rho_0and0p8_EVR_maps} the performance of our proposed IBHsum procedure for fixed $m=500$ and $q=0.05,0.2$, and for a wide range of the parameters $m_0 / m$ (fraction of alternative hypotheses) and $\mu_1$ (signal strength), by estimating the expected value $FDR = E(V/R^+)$ from our simulations.
-Fig. \ref{fig:m_500_q5_q20_rho_0and0p8_EVR_maps}a and c are for the independent case and show both step-down and step-up results.
+As an overview we start by presenting in Figure \ref{fig:m_500_q5_q20_rho_0and0p8_EVR_maps} the performance of our proposed IBHsum procedure for fixed $m=500$ and $q=0.05,0.2$, and for a wide range of the parameters $m_0 / m$ (fraction of alternative hypotheses) and $\mu_1$ (signal strength), by estimating the expected value $\mathit{FDR} = E(V/R^+)$ from our simulations.
+Figure \ref{fig:m_500_q5_q20_rho_0and0p8_EVR_maps}a and c are for the independent case and show both step-down and step-up results.
 As we can see, the two become identical when the signal ($\mu_1$) is strong or when $m_0/m$ is small.
-Fig. \ref{fig:m_500_q5_q20_rho_0and0p8_EVR_maps}b and d are for the positively dependent case ($\rho=0.8$) for which the procedure is not proved to control the FDR.
-Indeed we can observe in Fig. \ref{fig:m_500_q5_q20_rho_0and0p8_EVR_maps}b violation of the FDR level $q$ for large signals ($\mu_1$); this violation of the bound for the dependent case will be discussed later.
+Figure \ref{fig:m_500_q5_q20_rho_0and0p8_EVR_maps}b and d are for the positively dependent case ($\rho=0.8$) for which the procedure is not proved to control the FDR.
+Indeed, we can observe in Figure \ref{fig:m_500_q5_q20_rho_0and0p8_EVR_maps}b violation of the FDR level $q$ for large signals ($\mu_1$); this violation of the bound for the dependent case will be discussed later.